programmfabrik/fylr-helm/charts/fylr/README.md

 ## Configuration

-The link below contains a table of the configurable parameters of the fylr diagram and their default values.
+The link below contains a table of the configurable parameters and their default values.

 See: https://programmfabrik.github.io/fylr-helm/charts/fylr/